karamach/vision/vehicle_detection/Readme.md

 ## Classifier

 Once the feature extraction is done, the next step is to use a classifier to classify the images based on the features.
 For this, an SVM classifier was used.
 The LinearSVC from sklearn was used for the SVM.
 The code for constructing the classifier and its API is in classifer.py lines 1-30.
 The classifier interface provides three functions namely train, test and predict.
 Training is done by extracting features from both positive and negative images.
 The features are then scaled using a Standard Scaler and then split into train and test datasets.
 The classifier is then trained on the train dataset and evaluated on the test dataset.
 The accuracy score came out to be roughly 98.
-Code for this is in pipeline.py lines 29-40

 ## Sliding Window Search